bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 {% include message_box.html type="info" title="More testing steps to choose from" content=" Click the `+` sign on the left side of your Workflow select another `TEST` step from our collection, but make sure you stick that step BEFORE the `Android Build` step.

-You can notify user groups or individual users that your project has been built.

-1. Go to the `Deploy to bitrise.io` step
-2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
-Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
-Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!

 ## Deploy your project

-### Deploy to bitrise.io
+### Deploy to bitrise.io step

-This step generates all the artifacts related to your build into the APPS & ARTIFACTS tab on your Build's page.
+This step generates all the artifacts related to your build into the[ APPS & ARTIFACTS ](/builds/build-artifacts-online/)tab on your Build's page.

 You can share the generated apk with your team members using the buil's URL.
 You can also notify user groups or individual users that your apk has been built.

 1. Go to the `Deploy to bitrise.io` step
 2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
 Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!
    These details can be also modified under `Notifications` if you click the eye icon next to your generated apk in the APPS & ARTIFACTS tab.

 ### Deploy to marketplace